Dark-1/MagiskMountUnMountIMG/README.md

 - Changed Most Function Variable's to Local Variable's .
 - Modified Check for `IMG` in `/data` OR `/cache` .
 - And Then , Called `image_check()` to Verify .

+#### v1.3 ####
+- Updated `README` .
+- Updated `update-binary` .
+- Removed Function `image_resize_shrink()` .
+- Did Some Optimization of Code .
+- This Does Not Require Magisk Binary .
+- This is the Last Release ,
+- As I am Dis-Continuing this Project ,
+- Due to Creation of Advance Version of Same .
+- Thank You .

 .